Financial Policy

 Financial statements

 Financial statements We publish our financial statements online.
 As well as presenting the operating figures in these statements, we describe the developments on the (international) oil and oil storage markets and explain how they were taken into account in our risk analysis.
 We also take a detailed look at COVA’s stockholding overview and governance.
-The financial statements are submitted for approval to the Minister of Climate Policy and Green Growth.
+The financial statements are submitted for approval to the minister of Climate Policy and Green Growth.

 WNT register